Recapture of Bahia: Campaign

-However, the Dutch garrison soon began to be harassed by the local guerrilla organized by Bishop Dom Marcos Teixeira, who had escaped inland.
-He managed to assemble a force of 1,400 Portuguese and 250 Indian auxiliaries, who built fortifications and organized ambushes against the Dutch acting under woodland.
-In an attempt to drive off the attackers from the outskirts, Dorth himself was killed, and morale sagged.
-He was replaced by Albert Schoutens, who also perished in another ambush, being replaced by his brother Willem.

 Iberian Expedition

 When news of the loss of Salvador arrived to Spain in August 1624, Philip IV ordered to assemble a joint Spanish-Portuguese fleet under Admiral Fadrique Álvarez de Toledo y Mendoza with the mission to retake the city.
-On November 22, the Portuguese fleet under Manuel de Menezes, with Francisco de Almeida as second in command, left Lisbon.
+On 22 November, the Portuguese fleet under Manuel de Menezes, with Francisco de Almeida as second in command, left Lisbon.
 It was composed of 22 ships and about 4,000 men.
-The Spanish fleet left the port of Cadiz on January 14 after a delay caused by bad weather.
+The Spanish fleet left the port of Cádiz on 14 January after a delay caused by bad weather.
 It was composed by 38 ships belonging to the armadas of Castile, Biscay, Gibraltar, and Cuatro Villas, among them 21 galleons.
-It had 8,000 sailors and soldiers on board, being those latter divided in three Tercios, of whom one was Italian and the other two Spanish.
-Its commanding officers were the maestros de campo Pedro Osorio, Juan de Orellana, and Carlos Carraciolo, Marquis of Torrecuso.
+It had 8,000 sailors and soldiers on board, being those latter divided in three tercios, of whom one was Italian and the other two Spanish.
+Its commanding officers were the maestros de campo Pedro Osorio, Juan de Orellana, and Carlo Andrea Caracciolo, Marquis of Torrecuso.
 The commander-in-chief of the joint army was Pedro Rodríguez de Sebastián, seconded by Sargento Mayor Diego Ruiz.

-After passing through the Canary Islands on January 28, the Spanish fleet arrived at Cape Verde on February 6, where it joined the Portuguese fleet.
+After passing through the Canary Islands on 28 January, the Spanish fleet arrived at Cape Verde on 6 February, where it joined the Portuguese fleet.
 This one had lost a ship and 140 men drowned in the shoals of the Isle of Maio.
 Five days later, after holding a council of war, the joint fleet sailed to Brazil.
-After waiting for some Portuguese ships delayed by rough seas and 7 caravels under the command of Francisco de Moura sent from Pernambuco, the fleet entered the Bay of Todos os Santos on March 29.
+After waiting for some Portuguese ships delayed by rough seas and 7 caravels under the command of Francisco de Moura sent from Pernambuco, the fleet entered the Bay of Todos os Santos on 29 March.